Nightfury874/POS_tagging_UsingHMM/README.md

 ### POS Tagging

 Part of speech tagging (also known as grammatical tagging) assigns grammatical tags to a sequence of words and punctuation symbols.
 It is used as a tool in Natural Language Processing, helping meaning to be discerned when a word has multiple possible meanings.
-This program and the following examples use the tags present in the [British National Corpus](http://www.natcorp.ox.ac.uk/docs/URG.xml).
+This program and the following examples use the tags present in the [ICON 2016 Multilingual Dataset](http://www.amitavadas.com/Code-Mixing.html).

 &nbsp;